KMahoney/kmahoney.github.io/_posts/2020-04-07-the-high-cost-of-splitting-related-data.md

 <img style="display: block; max-width: 100%; margin: 2em auto;" src="{{ '/img/articles/split/split-original.png' | absolute_url }}" />

-The two tables in the database are related.
+The tables in the database are related.
 I use 'related' loosely: there could be a foreign key from one table to another, maybe a shared identifier.
 To generalise, it is data that tends to be combined when queried.